pcgeek86/azure-powershell-extensions/README.md

 # Introduction

-This PowerShell script module project is intended to offer extensions to the Microsoft Azure PowerShell module, to simply interactive use, and fill in functional & documentation gaps.
+This PowerShell script module project is intended to offer extensions to the Microsoft Azure PowerShell module, to simplify interactive use, and fill in functional & documentation gaps.
 The specific areas that it will help fill are:

 - PowerShell Proxy functions - Simplify cmdlet calls that are unnecessarily complicated by default.
 - PowerShell Aliases - Reduce the amount of typing necessary to run Azure PowerShell commands interactively.